CRC Clinical Research

-One mission of our practice is to provide patients the opportunity to participate locally in national clinical trials of new treatments for severe retinal diseases.
-The doctors of California Retina Consultants, have been recognized for their involvement in numerous national and international clinical trials of novel treatments for complications of diabetic retinopathy, macular degeneration, retinal detachments, and ocular injuries.
+Our mission in Clinical Research at California Retina Consultants is to provide patients with the opportunity to participate locally in national clinical trials of new treatments for severe retinal diseases.
+The doctors of California Retina Consultants have been recognized for their involvement in numerous national and international clinical trials of novel treatments for complications of diabetic retinopathy, macular degeneration, retinal detachments, and ocular injuries.

 Participation in a clinical trial is completely voluntary.
 Eligibility for enrollment into a particular trial is determined through a screening process that varies from study to study.
 Because of the specific nature of your disease, you may not be eligible for participation.
 If you decide not to participate or are deemed ineligible, the doctors will continue to care for your eyes and provide you with the highest standard of care available.

 Research refers to clinical trials that test medical, surgical, or behavioral intervention in people.